Nissan Xterra years to avoid — most common problems

 Second-generation Xterra (2005-2008 model years)

 The second generation of Xterras began with over 400 complaints, with the first model in the line declared the worst Nissan Xterra to avoid.
-Nissan had to recall several 2005 models with the most severe issues.
+Nissan had to recall hundreds of 2005 models with the most severe issues.

 The 2005 Xterra inherited the radiator issue of the 2004 model, which often progressed to transmission problems.
 Another severe problem was with the timing chain, which cost almost $3,000 to fix.
 It also had most of the common issues the Xterra is bound to have enshrined in it alone.